mehul11jain/libPointsToDump/README.md

 ```
 ### API Functionalities
 * #### Functions to Create the standard .pt dump.
-     - `bool addPointsTo(llvm::Value*, llvm::Value*, PointeeType::MustPointee)` :
+     - `bool addPointsTo(llvm::Value*, llvm::Value*, PointeeType)` :
-        - To add must Point-to information to the pt dump.
+        - To add must Point-to information to the pt dump we must provide `PointeeType::MustPointee` argument.
-        - Returns 1 if success.
-     - `bool addPointsTo(llvm::Value*, llvm::Value*, PointeeType::MayPointee)` :
-       - To add may Point-to information to the pt dump.
+        - To add may Point-to information to the pt dump we must provide `PointeeType::MayPointee` as third argumert.
         - Returns 1 if success.
      - `bool PointsToInfoAt(llvm::Instruction*)`:
        - To specify the instruction for which points-to relation is being defined.
        - Returns 1 if success.